mozilla/pkipolicy/rootstore/policy.md

     associated with the email address referenced in the certificate *or* has been authorized by the email account holder to act on the account holder’s behalf.
-The CA SHALL NOT delegate validation of the domain part of an email address.
+The CA SHALL NOT delegate validation of the domain portion of an email address.
+The CA MAY rely on validation the CA has performed for an Authorization Domain Name (as specified in the Baseline Requirements) as being valid for subdomains of that Authorization Domain Name.
     The CA's CP/CPS must clearly specify the procedure(s) that the CA employs to perform this verification.
 3. For a certificate capable of being used for SSL-enabled servers, the CA must ensure that the applicant has registered all domain(s) referenced in the certificate or has been authorized by the domain registrant to